mjordan/autocomplete_endpoint/README.md

 ## Introduction

-A Drupal 8/9 module that provides a generic HTTP endpoing for exposing data for consumption by Drupal autocomplete form elements.
+A Drupal 8/9 module that provides a generic HTTP endpoint for exposing vocabularies for consumption by Drupal autocomplete form elements.
 Initially intended to be used with [Linked Data Lookup Field](https://drupal.org/project/linked_data_field).

+Here, "vocabularies" are not necessarily Drupal vocabularies (although they can be; they can also be nodes), they are any collection of terms intended for reuse by a network of consumers.
+This module provides the ability for vocabularies to be maintained in a "provider" Drupal instance; these vocabularies can then be used by "consumer" Drupal instances.
+The result is that all consumers of a vocabulary share Linked Data that can be used to query, traverse, and aggregate content from all members of the network.

 ## Use cases